quizbowl/schema/tournament.md

   <tr class="optional">
     <th>place</th>
     <td class="type">String</td>
     <td>The location of the tournament.
-Free-form; the purpose is to enable people to find the site.</td>
+Free-form; the purpose is to enable people to find the site, usually includes an address.</td>
   </tr>
   <tr class="optional">
     <th>latitude</th>